srideviraman1407/car_model_with_vin/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To Successfully run this API in your localhost, you will need to install

+1. git
+2. docker

 ```
 Give examples